Last Updated on

 Having ingredients is crucial, and I’ve certainly been failing at that.
 Having a plan to use the ingredients is also essential, and so I doubly failed.
 What have we been eating?
 That’s a good question, and honestly we’ve been so busy, that I don’t really remember.
 Some leftovers.
 Some takeout.
 Some freezer food I made a few months ago.
 And lots of snack food.
 Crackers, cheese and such.

-It turns out that this pasta is super easy to make.
+It turns out that this linguine carbonara pasta is super easy to make.
 And the process is actually super fun.
 The hot, cooked noodles are thrown in a bowl with raw eggs and parmesan cheese.
 The temperature of the noodles cooks the eggs as you stir the noodles and get them coated.
 This makes a super rich, super creamy sauce with NO CREAM.
-You seriously have to give it a try.
+You seriously have to carbonara pasta a try.
 I was fascinated.

 Meanwhile, you saute the bacon and wine (that should have been the name of my blog).
 I threw in peas, which are somewhat traditional for this dish, and crab meat, which is decidedly not.
 The peas add a nice green color and a pop of fresh veggies.
 The crab meat added sweetness and extra protein, and fit right in!

 So this meal, thrown together with odds and ends, is now “the best pasta I’ve ever made,” according to my husband.
+I was surprised, because he REALLY loves my Spicy Cajun Pasta!
 My son shoved the noodles in, and asked for “More?
 Mama More?”
 Music to my ears!